Miami Heat-Brooklyn Nets Injury Report, Betting Lines, How to Watch, Lineups & More

 Radio: 104.3 FM (Miami/Ft.
 Lauderdale), ESPN 106.3 FM, (West Palm Beach), FOX Sports Radio 105.9 FM (Ft.
 Myers/Naples), 1450 AM (Suart), 97.7 FM (Florida Keys), WAQI 710 AM (Spanish-language broadcast, South Florida), WFAN 101.9 FM/660 AM (Brooklyn)

-VITALS: The Miami Heat (32-29) and Brooklyn Nets (15-45) meet for the second of three regular season matchups.
-Earlier this season, Miami recorded a, 106-95, win in Brooklyn on December 18 and has now won four of the last five overall against the Nets.
+VITALS: The Miami Heat (33-29) and Brooklyn Nets (15-46) meet for the third of three regular season matchups.
+Earlier this season, Miami recorded a, 106-95, win in Brooklyn on December 18, a 124-98, win on Mar.
+3rd and has now won five of the last six overall against the Nets.

-It also marks the first of consecutive games against Brooklyn with the teams facing each other again on Thursday.
-The Heat are 83-61 all-time versus the Nets during the regular season, including 44-26 in home games and 39-35 in road games.
+The Heat are 84-61 all-time versus the Nets during the regular season, including 45-26 in home games and 39-35 in road games.

 PROJECTED STARTERS